taylorkearns/ipsummer/README.md

-## Lorem Ipsum, Fast and Customized
+## Lorem Ipsum Baked Into Your Views
-Simple Sinatra app that serves up lorem ipsum text via URL routing.
-Fast access to text with customizable features.
+Generate lorem ipsum text directly from your app.
+No need to cut and paste from other websites.